kirokikyabaathai-ux/yash/src/lib/errors/README.md

 # Error Handling System

-This directory contains the error handling utilities for the Solar CRM application.
+This directory contains the error handling utilities for the YAS Natural application.

 ## Overview